Orajo/zf-sms-zilla/README.md

 # zf-sms-sender
-Zend Framework 2 module for sending SMS messages
+Zend Framework 2 module for sending SMS messages.
 This module is based on https://github.com/Orajo/sms-zilla library.

 ======